arunravi728/Papyrus/content/First Rust Program.md

 			Err(_) => continue,    // _ is a catch all value
 		};

-		// Here we comapre `guess` and `secret_number`.
+		// Here we compare `guess` and `secret_number`.
 		// Returns a variant of the `Ordering` enum.
-		// The `match` statement is a control statment on the variant returned. match guess.cmp(&secret_number) {
+		// The `match` statement is a control statement on the variant returned. match guess.cmp(&secret_number) {
 			Ordering::Less => println!("Too Small");
 			Ordering::Greater => println!("Too Big");